The literary magazine for rural LGBTQ+ and POC voices.

-The mainstream American imagination believes in a false countryside, one too white, conservative, or just plain quiet for any queer or Black or brown person to feel at home.
-But we are out there, holding down the countryside.
+With our deepening political divides and the rise of emboldened hate groups across the US, cultural critics have pointed the finger at rural America.
+Even so, the mainstream American imagination believes in a false countryside—one too white, conservative, or just plain quiet for any queer or Black or brown person to feel at home.
+But we are out here, holding down the countryside.
 Even as we live in the face of constant erasure, we live creatively, infectiously.
-When our creative expression catches the urban ear of cultural giants, our ruralness often escapes the American imagination.

 Our Fiscal Sponsor